 2.4.
-Meetings of the Audit Committee
+Meetings of the AURROC

 - 2.4.1.
-The Audit Committee shall meet quarterly and as often as may be necessary.
-The Audit Committee may opt to meet without the presence of the CEO or other management team members, and periodically meet with the Internal Audit Head. - 2.4.2.
-The notice and agenda for each meeting shall be circulated to all Audit Committee members at least five (5) business days before each meeting. - 2.4.3.
-The Audit Committee may invite other Directors and Management Officers to attend any meeting. - 2.4.4.
-The Audit Committee Chairman shall preside in all meetings of the Committee.
-In his absence, the members present shall elect from among themselves one member to preside over the particular meeting. - 2.4.5.
-A quorum shall be present as long as an Independent Director is present or if at least a majority of the members of the Audit Committee is
+The AURROC shall meet quarterly and as often as may be necessary.
+The Committee shall periodically meet with the Chief Audit Executive, Chief Financial Officer and Chief Risk Officer.
+The Chief Executive Officer or other management team members may be requested to attend Committee meetings. - 2.4.2.
+The notice and agenda for each meeting shall be circulated to all AURROC members at least five (5) business days before each meeting. - 2.4.3.
+The AURROC may invite other Directors and Management Officers to attend any meeting. - 2.4.4.
+The AURROC Chairman shall preside in all meetings of the Committee.
+In his absence, the members present shall elect from among themselves one member to preside over the particular meeting.

-- present.
+- 2.4.5.
+A quorum shall be present as long as an Independent Director is present or if at least a majority of the members of the AURROC is present.
 No business shall be transacted at any meeting unless a quorum is present. - 2.4.6.
-The Audit Committee shall cause proper records of its proceedings to be kept.
-Members may nominate a member or some other person to be the Committee Secretary to record and keep minutes of meetings and other proceedings.
+Voting on all the Committee resolutions related to MRPT shall be carried consistent with Material Related Party Transaction Policy. - 2.4.7.
+The AURROC may make further rules of procedures or vary or amend existing ones from time to time as the Committee deems fit. - 2.4.8.
+The AURROC shall cause proper records of its proceedings to be kept.
+Members may nominate a member or some other person to be the Committee Secretary to record and keep minutes of meetings and other proceedings. - 2.4.9.
+The AURROC may make further rules of procedures or vary or amend existing ones from time to time as the Committee deems fit.

-3. Corporate Governance Committee
+3. Corporate Governance and Sustainability Committee (CGSC)

 3.1.
-Role of the Corporate Governance Committee
+Role of the CGSC

-The role of the Corporate Governance Committee is to oversee the development and implementation of Corporate Governance principles and policies.
-The Corporate Governance Committee shall recommend a formal framework on the nomination, remuneration and evaluation of the performance of the Directors and key Management Officers to ensure that this framework is consistent with the Corporation's culture, strategies and the business environment.
+The role of the CGSC is to oversee the development and implementation of Corporate Governance principles and policies and perform oversight functions on the Economic, Environment, Social and Governance aspects of sustainability.
+The CGSC shall recommend a formal framework on the nomination, and evaluation of the performance of the Directors Officers and Senior Management to ensure that this framework is consistent with the Company's culture, strategies and the business environment.

 3.2.
-Organization of the Corporate Governance Committee
+Organization of the CGSC

 - 3.2.1.
-The Corporate Governance Committee shall report directly to the Board. - 3.2.2.
-The Corporate Governance Committee shall be composed of at least three (3) directors, one (1) of whom shall be an Independent Director.
-The Board may consider Independent Directors to comprise the membership of the Corporate Governance Committee, including the Chairman.
-The Board shall ensure that the members of the Corporate Governance Committee are appropriately qualified to discharge their responsibilities. - 3.2.3.
-The Board shall appoint one of the members of the Corporate Governance Committee to be the Committee Chairman.
+The CGSC shall report directly to the Board. - 3.2.2.
+The CGSC shall be composed of at least three (3) directors, one (1) of whom shall be an Independent Director.
+The Board may consider Independent Directors to comprise the membership of the CGSC, including the Chairman.
+The Board shall ensure that the members of the CGSC are appropriately qualified to discharge their responsibilities. - 3.2.3.
+The Board shall appoint one of the members of the CGSC to be the Committee Chairman.

 3.3.
-Functions of the Corporate Governance Committee
+Functions of the CGSC

-The Corporate Governance Committee shall have the following functions:
+The CGSC shall have the following functions: